Twizzlers: Nibs history

-"Nib"-shaped licorice pre-dates the iconic brand.
+"Nib"-shaped licorice pre-dates the Twizzlers brand.
 Canadian department store Woodward's used the word to describe their licorice product in 1920.

 National's Licorice Nibs launched in the United States by at least 1923, in sanitary glassine packaging.
 Canadian availability began by at least 1931.
 Pyramid and camel branding on packaging began in the 1930s and was used for decades.
 Even though the company sold nearly 50 million pounds of licorice products a year by 1975, in that year Y&S turned to a Madison Avenue ad firm to separately promote their products in an effort to differentiate Twizzlers from Nibs.

 Products

 While the original flavor was licorice, in the middle 1970s the company began to expand its flavors to include strawberry, grape, chocolate, cherry, and watermelon flavors.
 Limited edition cherry cola and "rainbow" (fruit variety consisting of strawberry, orange, lemonade, watermelon, "blue raspberry", peach and grape) flavors were introduced in 2006.
-Today all these flavors of "rainbow" Twizzlers are still sold in stores and movie theaters.
+Today, all these flavors of "rainbow" Twizzlers are still sold in stores and movie theaters.